Soundstream: Technology

-The company developed its four-channel, 16 bit, 50 ksps recorder in 1977.
+The company developed its four-channel, 16-bit, 50 kilosamples-per-second (ksps) recorder in 1977.
 The Soundstream Digital Tape Recorder (DTR) consisted of a modified Honeywell 5600E instrumentation transport and analog and digital circuitry designed and built by Soundstream.

-There were 2 series of DTR's built. the first series (SN 1–4) was produced from ~1977 to 1979 and the second series (SN 5- 13) produced ~1980 to 1981.
+There were two series of DTR's built.
+The first series (SN 1–4) was produced from ~1977 to 1979 and the second series (SN 5- 13) was produced from ~1980 to 1981.
 While being tape format compatible and looking nearly identical from the outside, the later series are easily identified by the second set of tape transport control buttons.
-Some Internal cards are not 100% compatible between the 2 series.
+Some internal cards are not 100% compatible between the two series.

 Digital Tape Recorder

 Promotional / publicity photo of the Soundstream Digital Tape Recorder.

 The Digital Tape Recorder was a portable four-channel digital audio processor containing the analog to digital converters, tape-data recovery and clock generation circuits, and the digital to analog converters.
 External hardware (tape drive, editing system, and digital delay unit) connected to the DTR through connectors on the back panel.
-The unit measured 20"x18"x10" and weighed 67 pounds.
+The unit measured 20"×18"×10" and weighed 67 pounds.

 Analog signals entered the DTR through standard XLR connectors at the rear of the unit.
-There, a differential input amplifier routed the signal through the front panel attenuation fader to the input low-pass (anti-alias) filter.
+There, a differential input amplifier routed the signal through the front panel attenuation fader to the input low-pass anti-aliasing filter.

-The antialias filter (custom made by TTE Filters) is a passive 11 pole elliptical function filter with a −3 dB point of 22.5 kHz.
-The analog signal path from input XLR connector to the A/D converter is DC coupled.
+The anti-aliasing filter (custom made by TTE Filters) is a passive 11-pole elliptical filter with a −3 dB point of 22.5 kHz.
+The analog signal path from input XLR connector to the analog-to-digital converter is DC coupled.

-The filtered analog signal passed through a custom sample and hold and was digitized by an Analogic MP8016 16-bit Analog-to-Digital Converter operating at a 50 kHz sample rate.
+The filtered analog signal passed through a custom sample and hold and was digitized by an Analogic MP8016 16-bit analog-to-digital converter operating at a 50 kHz sample rate.
 A three-bit sync pattern and an even-parity bit were added to each 16-bit sample to form a 20-bit word that was serialized and transmitted by interface electronics to the tape transport where each audio channel's data were written to two separate tape tracks.
-The two tracks are laterally separated by ~ 11mm on the 1" tape thus avoiding the same tape dropout from affecting both tracks containing identical channel information.
+The two tracks are laterally separated by ~ 11mm on the 1" tape, thus avoiding the same tape dropout from affecting both tracks containing identical channel information.

-Encoding of the 16 bit audio at the time of recording inverts every other audio bit in order to minimize DC going to tape (magnetic channel) in quiet passages when the MSB's were mostly zeros.
+Encoding of the 16-bit audio at the time of recording inverts every other audio bit in order to minimize DC going to tape (magnetic channel) in quiet passages when the most significant bits were mostly zeros.
 Another effect of the encoding process was to increase AC in the channel code to aid in clock recovery (bit sync) on playback.
 The every other bit inversion encoding process is reversed on playback so there is no effect on audio quality.